-And on our Redbubble store, you’ll find a wide range of products with our logo on it (in different colors too!) and you’ll find original designs drawn by me that follow themes of disability and chronic illness awareness, mental health, and social justice in general.
+And on our Etsy Store, you’ll find a wide range of products with original designs drawn by me that follow themes of disability and chronic illness awareness, mental health, LGBT Pride, and social justice in general.

-Anytime you buy Yopp merch, 15-30% of the cost goes to supporting Yopp directly!
-Check out the full range of products that you can purchase with these designs.
+Anytime you buy Yopp merch, 20-30% of the cost goes to supporting Yopp directly!

 Other Ways You Can Help